rjskene/phat/README.md

-# Pareto Hybrids w Asymmetric Tails #
+# P.H.A.T. - **P**areto **H**ybrids with **A**symmetric **T**ails #

-The Phat distribution is a two-tailed, fully-continuous, well-defined asymmetric power law probability distribution.
+The **Phat** distribution is an attempt to address the issues of fat tails in two-tailed data.
+It is a two-tailed, fully-continuous, well-defined asymmetric power law probability distribution.

+It is a mixture model of two Pareto hybrid distributions, as described in [2009 by Julie Carreau and Yoshua Bengio](https://www.researchgate.net/publication/226293435_A_hybrid_Pareto_model_for_asymmetric_fat-tailed_data_The_univariate_case) (and dubbed by us as the "Carben" distribution), with:

++ Gaussian body
++ distinct Pareto power laws in either tail.

+The distribution requires only 4 parameters:

++ mu, sigma in the Gaussian body
++ xi_left, xi_right, being the inverse tail index (1/alpha) for either Paretian tail.

-The **phat** package makes available several methods to fit a given time-series dataset to the parameters of the Phat distribution and produce a forecast with the results.
+The **phat-tails** package makes available several methods to fit a given time-series dataset to the parameters of the Phat distribution and produce a forecast with the results.

 ## Documentation ##
 [![Documentation Status: latest](https://img.shields.io/readthedocs/ipywidgets?logo=read-the-docs)](https://phat.readthedocs.io/en/latest)